Configuration#

 labels: [self-hosted, Linux, X64]

-# GitHub Agentic Workflows — profile: agentic sets docker mode,
+# GitHub Agentic Workflows — profile: agentic always uses container mode (DinD).

 - name: hangar-aw